vaibhav90/geospatial-precipitation-pipeline/README.md

 ## 3. Installing Project Dependencies

-Given the above choices and the dataset location, the following system-level prerequisites and Python dependencies are required to run the project:
+Given the above choices and the dataset location, the following system-level prerequisites and Python packages are required to run the project:

-### 3.1 System-Level Prerequisites

 1. **Update System Packages and Install Python 3, Pip3 and Google Cloud SDK**:
    ```bash